RachelCVerastique/elixir-rest-blog/src/main/resources/curriculum/iii-data-persistence/16-di-integration.md

 ```

 We can use DI in most of the classes in our Spring
 application.
-We can even inject services into other services!
+We can even inject com.example.restblog.services into other com.example.restblog.services!

 This is how you can use it in order to get the list of all Ads.